salesforce/demo-scv-connector/README.md

-# demo-connector
-Demo Salesforce Service Cloud Voice Connector.
-It will mock an incoming voice call after omni login, and let you also demo outbound calling and transfers.
+# Service Cloud Voice demo connector
+The demo connector is a sample application for partner telephony systems that integrate with Salesforce Service Cloud Voice.
+It demonstrates an optimal Voice implementation based on a group of telephony API mocks.
+It also includes a voice call simulation tool that you can use to test call actions such as making and answering calls and using phone controls.

+## Document
+We’ve provided documentation in the `/docs/` folder.

 ## Installation